 What is the difference between the amortization period and the mortgage term?

-A mortgage term is the period of time over which the interest rate, payment and other mortgage conditions are set.
+Your mortgage term is the period of time over which the interest rate, payment and other mortgage conditions are set.
 Mortgage terms typically range from 6 months to 10 years.
 At the end of the term, the mortgage loan is due and payable unless it is renewed for another term.
-The term is usually shorter than the amortization period.
+The mortgage term is usually shorter than the amortization period.

-There are many different kinds of insurance when it comes to your mortgage.
-Here are some of the different types and how they work.
+Here are some of the different insurance types to consider and how they work:

 Insurance type